Spuds/Elk-GeoIP/README.md

 ##geoIP Location Mod

 ##Introduction
 This modification adds the ability to use the latitude & longitude of a member given their IP address.
 This is commonly referred to as geolocation.
-The mod makes use of the geoip capabilities in Nginx or Apache web servers.  **You must have this capability enabled in your web server** and they must make the following enviroment variables available to PHP ('GEOIP_LATITUDE', 'GEOIP_LONGITUDE' 'GEOIP_CITY_COUNTRY_NAME', 'GEOIP_CITY', 'GEOIP_CITY_COUNTRY_CODE')
+The mod makes use of the geoip capabilities in Nginx or Apache web servers.  **You must have this capability enabled in your web server** and they must make the following PHP enviroment variables available to PHP ('GEOIP_LATITUDE', 'GEOIP_LONGITUDE' 'GEOIP_CITY_COUNTRY_NAME', 'GEOIP_CITY', 'GEOIP_REGION', 'GEOIP_CITY_COUNTRY_CODE')

 **A note on accuracy:**
 Maxmind shows that this database (which is updated on a monthly basis) is over 99.5% accurate on a country level making it a viable source for registration blocking.